aabbtree77/adast/README.md

 - The Polish PD04 "middleware" is a clever transformation of one such repairing process to a commercial product.

 - The machine is surprisingly long lasting.
-The motor brake system starts to give up under a heavy load, it occasionally refuses to move the knife.
-A hydraulic gear has once caught some sawdust and jammed the knife lifting mechanism.
+The motor brake system does start to give up under a heavy load, it occasionally refuses to move the knife.
+A hydraulic gear had once caught some sawdust and jammed the knife lifting mechanism.

-- The factory owner has bought another similar used Adast guillotine.
+- The factory owner has bought another similar used Adast guillotine which is a newer model.
 Its electrical relays occasionally lose contact.
-Compared to the older model, they are less protected against the mechanical vibrations as they lack any special sockets to keep them tight.
+Compared to the older model, they are less protected against the mechanical vibrations as they lack any special jackets to keep them tight.

 ## References